Home / Career Guides / Network Architect

 Top skills for network architects

-Understanding of computer networks
+Understanding computer networks

-Proficiency with network architecture
+Proficiency in network architecture

 Deep knowledge of network security